nicolascalo/nicolascalo/README.md

 ## Hi there 👋

+You will find here a collection of projects I have been working on, including:

+- some Scripts I have bee using to solve practical problems in my daily life
+- a portfolio of biomedical data analysis pipelines I have engineered over my career
+- a project I will soon start as part of my data engineering cursus

+Cheers,

+Nicolas

 <!--
 **nicolascalo/nicolascalo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.